rootchain/pcspecsdraft/README.md

 Transactions are first registered on sender chain and then can be optionally settled on main chain and claimed on receiver chain.

+## Transaction validation

+Transactions are validated by mechanism similar to UTXO thanks to which we can settle transactions without validating entire user blockchains.

 ## Off-chain transactions

 Chain channels are used to settle, reach consensus and prevent double spending on both on and off-chain transactions.